 Located in the Mala Strana this Baroque church is the perfect place to get some amazing Instagram shots.
 Take a few photos from the outside, although I must say the true beauty is definitely on the inside.
 If you can get a shot of the church exterior just as one of Prague’s red trams goes on by then this really captures the essence of Prague.

-The church interior is also really beautiful so it really is worth going inside to take some snapshots.
+The church interior is also really beautiful and incredibly instagrammable so do take the time to go inside if you can.
 Once inside you can go up a few levels to the viewing platform and look straight down at the layout of the church.
 It really is a magical experience.
 Concerts are frequently held here year round, on the church organ which dates all the way back to the 18th century.

-The view from Prague Castle is absolutely incredible, making it one of the best photo spots in Prague.
+The view from Prague Castle is absolutely incredible, making it another one of the most instagrammable spots in Prague.
 If you want that classic shot with all the red rooftops then this is a great staring point.

 The Castle grounds are also Instagram worthy from the gothic feel of the St Vitus Cathedral to the Golden Lane where you will find some tiny colourful houses.
 Prague castle truly is one of the best photo spots in Prague, and it really is worth the hike up the stairs to visit.